Python Tuples Sets

 Python Tuples and Sets

-In Python, tuples and sets are two different data structures used to store collections of items.
+In Python, tuples and sets are distinct collection types designed for storing multiple elements.
 Below is a detailed explanation of both, including syntax and examples.

 Tuples

-A tuple is an immutable (unchangeable) ordered collection of items.
+A tuple is a fixed, ordered sequence of elements that cannot be modified.
 It is used when you want to store multiple values and ensure that they cannot be modified after creation.

 Characteristics of Tuples